Image Intensifier Tube

 ABC (Automatic Brightness Control)

 Automatic brightness controls is the feature which automatically controls the brightness of the tube based on environmental conditions.
+However, unlike a manual gain image intensifier tube, ABC tubes are designed to protect against extreme high light and do not provide the dynamic range of brightness control a manual gain tube has.
 10160 image intensifier tubes use automatic brightness control since they do not have a gain lead to manually control brightness.

 Figure of Merit (FOM)

 Figure of Merit, also known as FOM, is the result of multiplying a tubes center resolution and signal to noise ratio values together.
-FOM is used as a primary benchmark for tube performance.
+FOM is used as a primary benchmark for tube performance and export control.

 Omni VIII contract specs indicate a 64 lp/mm minimum center resolution and a 25 signal to noise ratio minimum.
 This is the lowest current Milspec requirements indicating a minimum FOM of 1600 to meet minimum Omni VIII Milspec requirements.
 Tubes with a FOM value lower than 1600 cannot pass as US Milspec Omni VIII intensifiers.
 It is important to note that there are several performance requirements other than FOM for a tube to be considered a Milspec tube, however, FOM is a great starting point for gauging tube performance.